LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-not-forking.md

-The file `upstream.conf` has a simple "key = value" format with one such key, value pair per line: blank lines and lines whose first nonblank character is a hash (`#`) are ignored; long lines can be split into multiple lines by ending a line with a backslash meaning conitnuation into the next line.
+The file `upstream.conf` has a simple "key = value" format with one such key, value pair per line: blank lines and lines whose first nonblank character is a hash (`#`) are ignored; long lines can be split into multiple lines by ending a line with a backslash meaning continuation into the next line.

 There is a special line format to indicate conditionals; currently, the